 Toru Tours offers a one day tour of Auckland that includes a visit to both Mount Eden and One Tree Hill among its activites.

 One Tree Hill - Maungakiekie

 One Tree Hill - Maungakiekie in Māori - is one of Auckland's largest and most culturally significant volcanoes.
-The highest point is topped with a single pine tree (replacing the original native totara), a monument, and the grave of Sir John Logan Campbell, the 'founding father' of Auckland City.
+The highest point is topped with a monument, and the grave of Sir John Logan Campbell, the 'founding father' of Auckland City.

 With more than 170 constructed terraces based around three Māori Pa (fortifications), One Tree Hill is one of the largest former Māori settlement complexes in New Zealand, and has even been claimed to be the largest pre-historic earth fort in the world.